namph-hanoi/PET-random-app-backend-v2/README.md

 - Copy the eslint, prettierrc ... from a NestJS project
 - Change all console into winston
+- Consider to merge all migration files to one

 ## WIP:
 - Write authentication services: